pritishtyagi/minter/README.md

-# Turborepo starter with NPM
+# Turborepo starter

-This is an official starter turborepo.
+This is an official Yarn v1 starter turborepo.

 ## What's inside?

-This turborepo uses [NPM](https://www.npmjs.com/) as a package manager.
+This turborepo uses [Yarn](https://classic.yarnpkg.com/lang/en/) as a package manager.
 It includes the following packages/apps:

 ### Apps and Packages